-- 1.29 This chapter has introduced the requirement to undertake HRA of the Local Plan.
-The remainder of the report is structured as follows: - Error!
-Reference source not found.: Bassetlaw Local Plan summarises the content of the Local Plan, which is the subject of this report. - Chapter 3: Methodology sets out the approach used and the specific tasks undertaken during the HRA for the Bassetlaw Local Plan. - Chapter 4: HRA Screening Assessment describes the findings of the screening stage of the HRA.
+1.30 This chapter has introduced the requirement to undertake HRA of the Local Plan.
+The remainder of the report is structured as follows:

-- Chapter 5: Appropriate Assessment describes the findings of the Appropriate Assessment stage of the HRA. - Chapter 6: Conclusions summarises the HRA conclusions and describes the next steps to be undertaken. - Appendix A sets out details of the European sites within 15km of Bassetlaw, including their qualifying features and conservation objectives. - Appendix B presents the screening matrix. - Appendix C sets out details of the plans with potential for in-combination effects with the Bassetlaw Local Plan. - Appendix D sets out consultation comments received in response to earlier iterations of the HRA.
+- Chapter 2: Bassetlaw Local Plan summarises the content of the Local Plan, which is the subject of this report. - Chapter 3: Methodology sets out the approach used and the specific tasks undertaken during the HRA for the Bassetlaw Local Plan. - Chapter 4: HRA Screening Assessment describes the findings of the screening stage of the HRA. - Chapter 5: Appropriate Assessment describes the findings of the Appropriate Assessment stage of the HRA. - Chapter 6: Conclusions summarises the HRA conclusions and describes the next steps to be undertaken. - Appendix A sets out details of the European sites within 15km of Bassetlaw, including their qualifying features and conservation objectives. - Appendix B presents the screening matrix. - Appendix C sets out details of the plans with potential for in-combination effects with the Bassetlaw Local Plan. - Appendix D sets out consultation comments received in response to earlier iterations of the HRA.

-Bassetlaw Local Plan
+Chapter 2 Bassetlaw Local Plan

-- 2.1 This HRA report relates to the Publication (Regulation 19) version of the Bassetlaw Local Plan (August 2021).
+2.1 This HRA report relates to the Publication (Regulation 19) version of the Bassetlaw Local Plan (August 2021), as updated by the Publication Version Addendum January 2022.
 As well as the Vision and Strategic Objectives, the Local Plan sets out a total of 58 proposed strategic policies, site allocation policies and thematic policies, which are focused on various topics for development management purposes.
 These policies set out the requirements that development within the District should meet.
 The Plan contains the following sections:

 - 1. Introduction.

 - 2. Structure of the Draft Bassetlaw Local Plan.

-- Context.
+- 3. Context.

 - 4. Bassetlaw Vision and Objectives.

 - 5. A Spatial Strategy for Bassetlaw.

 - 6. Delivering Economic Prosperity.

 - 7. Living Communities.

 - 8. Local Character and Distinctiveness.

-- Healthy Communities.
+- 9. Healthy Communities.

 - 10. Greening Bassetlaw.

 - 11. Transport and Connectivity.

 - 12. Infrastructure and Delivery.

 - 13. Implementation and Monitoring.

 - 14. Monitoring Framework.